 The environment surrounding the ad placement.
 Typical context signals are URL, category level, text and images.

 Contextual targeting matches an ad to a page, based on its content.
-It enables advertisers to display ads to groups of consumers based on their interests and a digital content.
+It enables advertisers to display ads to groups of consumers based on their interests and digital content.

 The percentage of completed outcomes compared to the clicks that occurred.